XantreDev/preact-signals/packages/utils/README.md

 This function offers a simple store implementation, converting key values into signals on demand.

+> When deep reactivity API will be stable, possibly flat stores will be deprecated

 ```typescript
 const [store, setStore] = createFlatStore({
   a: 1,